KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 Continuous learning is important to me.
 This year, I earned three new certifications.

 In May, I obtained an AWS Cloud Practitioner certification.
-This certification has enabled me to better understand the common language of AWS.
+This certification has enabled me to better "speak" the common language of AWS.

 In July, I obtained CockroachDB Introduction to Distributed SQL and CockroachDB and Practical First Steps with CockroachDB certifications.
 I really enjoyed CockroachDB University.
 The lessons were succint, yet very well communicated how CockroachDB works and what sets it apart from Postgres.